Event sources and related topics

 .withSecondaryToPrimaryMapper(Mappers.fromDefaultAnnotations());

-You will also need to specify a SecondaryToPrimaryMapper
+You will also need to specify a SecondaryToPrimaryMapper, since the default one

 is based on owner references and won’t work across cluster instances.
 You could, for example, use the provided implementation that relies on annotations added to the secondary resources to identify the associated primary resource.